-- Consideration to utilise more of the eastern area of the site for the project. - Planting of indigenous plants and trees on the roadside border. - Planting of indigenous type wind break on the southern border - Seek advice for total site plan from environmental planners (eg Ross Mellor of 'Habitat' and Ken O'Connor of Portland Aluminium Nursery). - Consider future installation of solar heating and wind generator. - Consider use of Wind Mill to lift water to high elevation storage on the property.
+- Consideration to purchase of additional land (corner paddock west of the camp site) - Consideration to utilise more of the eastern area of the site for the project. - Planting of indigenous plants and trees on the roadside border. - Planting of indigenous type wind break on the southern border - Seek advice for total site plan from environmental planners (eg Ross Mellor of 'Habitat' and Ken O'Connor of Portland Aluminium Nursery). - Consider future installation of solar heating and wind generator. - Consider use of Wind Mill to lift water to high elevation storage on the property.